collabro2017/Pred/README.md

 	$ python getEmails.py getdata

-Returns the data stored in pkl/emailsDict.pkl
+*Returns the data stored in pkl/emailsDict.pkl*
 It will prompt you for an option and the number of emails you want to print :
-Options:
+"Options:
-- 'content'
+-'content'
-- 'subject'
+-'subject'
-- 'from'
+-'from'
-- 'id'
+-'id'
-- 'help': Displays all the options
+-'help': Displays all the options
 - None for default(everything in python dict)